The Honors Thesis in English

-- One copy of the thesis must be delivered to the Leyburn Library, and a bound copy must be left in the English Department Seminar Room and Library (Payne 212).
+- One copy of the thesis must be submitted to the Leyburn Library's Digital Repository by filling out the webform at https://managementtools3.wlu.edu/WLUForms/WLU/Default.aspx?Form=290.
+(Creative Writing Thesis writers may wish to limit access to their thesis, which they may hope to publish later.)
+A bound copy must be left in the English Department Seminar Room and Library (Payne 212).

 - The candidate is required to give a public presentation based on the thesis work.
 These presentations are scheduled at the end of the winter term and/or the beginning of the spring term of the senior year.

 All the above rules governing the Senior Honors Thesis in English also apply to creative theses, meaning extended works of fiction, creative nonfiction, or poetry.

 In addition, students writing creative theses must:

 - Include in their proposal (due Feb.
 14th of the junior year) a preliminary reading list of at least 10 sources, generated in consultation with the thesis adviser.
 These sources could include literary models, craft books, and/or critical and theoretical texts appropriate to the project.
 It is fine to draw on one kind of source more heavily than others (literary models, for example), as long as there is some variety.

 For example: a portfolio of poems based on Paleolithic cave paintings might inspire a list including similar sequences by other poets; art books; critical studies of ekphrasis; historical and archaeological sources; the tourist web site for Chauvet Cave.